 While You Are Away

 Once you find the right pet sitter, you can rest assured your dog will be in good hands.
-Have the pet sitter come to your home in advance so you can explain where things are.
+Have the pet sitter come to your home in advance so you can introduce your dog and explain where things are.
 Give your pet sitter clear, concise instructions and be sure to provide a list of the following contact numbers:

-- Cell phone of others traveling with you (if applicable)
+- Cell phone numbers of others traveling with you (if applicable)

 - Your hotel or other lodging information